jwergieluk/wergieluk-com/content/posts/rl-taxi.md

     |Y| : |B: |
     +---------+

+The pipe characters '|' indicate obstacles: For example, the taxi cannot drive from the position (0, 1) to (0, 2) is one move.

-The state observations are encoded as Discrete(500) using the following encode() method:
+The state observations are encoded as Discrete(500), which is a state space consisting of integers 0..499, using the formula

-    def encode(self, taxi_row, taxi_col, pass_loc, dest_idx):
-        # (5) 5, 5, 4
-        i = taxi_row
-        i *= 5
-        i += taxi_col
-        i *= 5
-        i += pass_loc
-        i *= 4
-        i += dest_idx
-        return i
+    ((taxi_row*5 + taxi_col)*5 + passenger_location)*4 + destination.

-Each action results in an reward of -1, except in the following two cases:
+Each action results in a reward of -1, except in the following two cases:
 1. The "dropoff" action that ends the episode is rewarded with 20.
 (Not with -1 + 20 as stated in the source code documentation)
-2. Bogus "pickup" and "dropoff" actions get a reward of -10.
+2. The misuse of "pickup" and "dropoff" actions is rewarded with -10.

-The initial state is chosen at random (uniformly) such that the passenger is not in the taxi, and pickup and dropoff positions are not equal.
+The initial state is chosen at random (uniformly) such that the passenger is not in the taxi, and the pickup and dropoff positions are not equal.

-Given this description, we can show that the expected end reward is *8.46333...*:
+Given this description, we can show that the expected cumulative reward is *8.46333...*:
 In each episode, the
 pickup and dropoff actions give us -1 + 20 reward points.
-To calculate the expected travel path length, we can go over all possible initial states and calculate shortest travel path for each.
-I've done this using the NetworkX[^1] package containing numerous graph algorithms.
+To calculate the expected travel path length, we can iterate over all possible initial states and calculate shortest travel path for each.
+I've done this using the NetworkX[^1] Python package containing numerous graph algorithms.

     def expected_end_reward(self):